kristopherjohnson/bitsybasic/_reference/tron.md

 ## Details

 The `TRON` statement enables statement tracing.
 While tracing is enabled, line numbers will be printed as each program statement is executed.
-This is helpful in debugging programs.
+This is helpful when debugging programs.

 Use the [TROFF statement](/reference/troff) to disable tracing.